-The Department of French and Italian offers a comprehensive graduate program (M.A. and Ph.D.) in French and Francophone language, literature, and culture.
+The Department of French, Francophone, and Italian Studies offers a comprehensive graduate program (M.A. and Ph.D.) in French and Francophone language, literature, and culture.
 Our faculty is dynamic, professionally active, and committed to excellence in scholarship and teaching.
-Although the major emphasis of teaching and research is French and Francophone literature, the department also offers courses in literary theory, cultural studies, and film.
+The major emphasis of teaching and research is French and Francophone literature.
+The department also offers courses in literary theory, cultural studies, and film.
 The department offers a balanced emphasis on all periods from medieval through twentieth and twenty-first centuries.
 Our students represent a diverse group, and we encourage equally applicants from traditional and nontraditional backgrounds.
 Excellent facilities, strong library holdings, and a faculty dedicated to both teaching and research assure students of a challenging and professional graduate preparation.
 Please visit the Graduate Program page of the department website for additional information.

 - a competitive academic year (9 month) salary

 - a 100% tuition waiver for all courses at KU

 - payment of up to 3 hours of student fees

 The appointments are guaranteed based on performance for up to 5 years for Ph.D. students and 6 years for students who receive both an M.A. and a Ph.D. at The University of Kansas.
 GTAs in the department receive thorough training in language instruction, close mentoring, and the opportunity to teach French at a variety of levels, providing them with a strong base of teaching experience upon entering the job market.
 Additional information about teaching for the department is available on the Graduate Funding page of our departmental website.